olemb/dbfread/README.rst

 Options for open() and read()
 -----------------------------

+load=True
-:load=True: Load all records into memory.
-The ``Table`` object will
-    behave as a list of records, and the ``deleted`` attribute will be a list of deleted records.
+  Load all records into memory.
+The ``Table`` object will behave as a list of records, and the ``deleted`` attribute will be a list of deleted records.
 This defaults to ``False`` for ``open()`` and ``True`` for ``read()``.

+encoding='latin1'
-:encoding='latin1': By default, dbfread will try to guess the
-    character encoding from the language_driver byte.
+  By default, dbfread will try to guess the character encoding from the language_driver byte.
 If this fails it uses "latin1".
 You can override this with the ``encoding`` argument.

+lowernames=True
-:lowernames=True: Field names in DBF files are usually in
+  Field names in DBF files are usually in uppercase.
-    uppercase.
 This converts them to lowercase.

+recfactory=OrderedDict
-:recfactory=OrderedDict: Takes any function that will be used to
-    produce new records.
+  Takes any function that will be used to produce new records.
 The function should take a list of ``(name, value)`` tuples.

+ignorecase=False
-:ignorecase=False: The default is to ignore case in filenames.
+  The default is to ignore case in filenames.

+raw=True
-:raw=True: Returns all data values as bytestrings.
-This can be used
-    for debugging or for doing your own decoding.
+  Returns all data values as bytestrings.
+This can be used for debugging or for doing your own decoding.

 All list methods are also available when records are loaded.